DataDog/integrations-core/dns_check/README.md

 ### Configuration

-1. Edit the `dns_check.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory, to start collecting your Couchbase performance data.
+1. Edit the `dns_check.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory to start collecting your Couchbase performance data.
     See the [sample dns_check.d/conf.yaml][2] for all available configuration options:

     ```yaml
       init_config:

       instances:
         - name: Example (com)
           # nameserver: 8.8.8.8   # The nameserver to query, this must be an IP address
           hostname: example.com # the record to fetch
           # record_type: AAAA   # default is A
         - name: Example (org)
           hostname: example.org
     ```

     If you omit the `nameserver` option, the check uses whichever nameserver is configured in local network settings.

 2. [Restart the Agent][3] to begin sending DNS service checks and response times to Datadog.